AIDELabAZ/LSMS-ISA_data_handbook/README.md

 ##  Getting Started: Setting Up A Dev Environment

-The git repository contains the guide document code, the file "nigeria_handbook.do" for compiling the guide documents, and a "project.do" to set the file path for the raw data from the World Bank.
+The git repository contains the guide document code, "nigeria_handbook.do" for compiling the guide documents, a "project.do" to set the file path for the raw data from the World Bank, and land-conversion.dta which is a land unit conversion file.
 Before we compile the documents we must clone the git repository on our local computer and set up the file structure that will contain the raw data.

 ### Steps:

 1. Download a local copy of the code (clone the repository)

   Open Github desktop.
 From the `file` menu in the uppermost tool bar select `clone repository...`.
-In the `clone repository` menu select the `URL` tab and paste and this url or this username/repository_name in the box.
+In the `clone repository` menu select the `URL` tab and paste and this url or this username/repository_name in the box:

    ```sh
   https://github.com/jdavidm/lsms-isa_data_handbook or jdavidm/lsms-isa_data_handbook
    ```
    After the github has located repository select the `clone repository` button.

- 2. Open the project.do
+ 2. Open the "project.do"

-  Once the repository has been cloned to your local locate and open the "project.do" in the "lsms-isa_data_handbook" file in the local "git" folder.
+  Once the repository has been cloned to your local, locate in the "lsms-isa_data_handbook" file in the local "git" folder the "project.do" and open "project.do" in stata.

- 3. Edit the project.do
+ 3. Edit the "project.do"

    The "project.do" creates a local file directory to store the raw datasets and the cleaned dataset.
-We have to do a bit of global path editing on "project.do" to work with the user's unique username.
-The edits are specific to the user and will allow the "project.do" file to use the paths on your local computer.
+We have to do a bit of global path editing on "project.do" to work for your unique local computer username.
+The edits are specific to your computer and will allow the "project.do" file to use and create the paths on and for your local computer.

-   Open the "project.do" file in Stata.
-On line 45, 46, and 50 replace "emilk" with your unique local username.
+  On line 45, 46, and 50 replace "emilk" with your unique local computer username.

    ```
        if `"`c(username)'"' == "emilk" {